The Best Air Purifier Technology Known to Man

 Filterless Air Purifiers Based on NASA Tech

 Our next company isn’t a startup, but their cool looking air filter is based on technology used by NASA for growing plants in space.
-The problem they faced was that plants which grow fruits and vegetables emit ethylene gas which causes ripening to happen too quickly in a closed environment.
-Ethylene can easily pass right though HEPA filters, so NASA came up with a solution that doesn’t even use filters.
-Instead it uses a “unique nanotechnology” to destroy pathogens at a molecular level just like Molekule.
+The problem they faced was that plants that grow fruits and vegetables emit ethylene gas which causes ripening to happen too quickly in a closed environment.
+Ethylene can easily pass right through HEPA filters, so NASA came up with a solution that doesn’t even use filters.
+Instead, it uses a “unique nanotechnology” to destroy pathogens at a molecular level just like Molekule.
 The air purifier uses a densely packed matrix of glass tubes that will oxidize even the smallest particles on contact.
 Weighing in at 9 lbs, it consumes the same amount of power as a 60 watt light bulb and looks pretty slick:

 The same technology that is contained in the air filter seen above is also used by a whole slew of Fortune 500 companies and more than 70 wineries across the country.
 The idea is that these filters remove airborne pathogens that cause food to spoil.
 One Whole Foods distributor claims that Airocide’s technology saves them $3-4 thousand dollars a month.
-That sleek looking unit you see above will run you $599 with a replacement
+That sleek-looking unit you see above will run you $599 with a replacement

 filter reaction chamber that takes 30 seconds to change costing you an additional $109 a year.

 While researching air purifier technology, we came across one other air purifier concept called Oxie which is the first “smart, wearable, air purifier that’s sleek enough to fit under your shirt collar“.
 What sort of tool would think it’s a good idea to walk around with one of these around their neck?